extremenetworks/ansible-extreme/README.md

 [Ansible](https://www.ansible.com) is an Open Source configuration management system.
 It can be used for automating infrastructure and applications.
 It can also be used for automating network devices.
 This requires modules for your device.

-[MLXe](https://www.extremenetworks.com/product/mlx-series-router/) modules are shipping in Ansible 2.5.
-Modules are now in active development for the [SLX series](https://www.extremenetworks.com/product/slx-9850-router/) and EXOS switches.
-These are Open Source, and you can follow along with the development, and try out modules as they are written.
+[MLXe](https://www.extremenetworks.com/product/mlx-series-router/) modules were added to Ansible 2.5.
+[SLX series](https://www.extremenetworks.com/product/slx-9850-router/) modules were added in Ansible 2.6.
+The first module for EXOS, `exos_command`, shipped in 2.6.

-See below for more details.
+Further modules are being developed as Open Source modules, and you can follow along with the development.

 As modules get developed for more Extreme platforms, we'll update this doc, and add examples to this repo.

 ## SLX

-SLX modules are in active development.
+SLX modules shipped in Ansible 2.6.
 Currently available modules are:

 * slxos\_command - Run arbitrary commands
 * slxos\_config - Manage configuration sections